Getting started with Browser monitoring

 • That users can edit their account details.

 The combination of automated interactions and assertions leads to confidence that your site works as expected.
+If any of these actions fail, the check will trigger your configured alerts.

 basic.spec.ts